Syrian Social Nationalist Party: Romantic nationalism

-The attitude of the party and its founder towards minority separatism and movements calling for ethnically-separate homelands was one of outright hostility.
-Saadeh was also hostile to all religiously-motivated political movements, or movements that did not call for the separation between Church (or Mosque) and State.
-Thus he called Wahhabism and Islamism a "return to the desert", a "dry ideology of Arabian tribes" that had no commonalities with the high civilization of the Fertile Crescent.
+The attitude of the party and its founder towards minority separatism and movements calling for ethnically separate homelands was one of outright hostility.
+Saadeh was also hostile to all religiously motivated political movements, or movements that did not call for the separation between Church (or Mosque) and State.
 The incoming Jewish migrants to Southern Syria (Palestine) and the Jewish communities were criticized for their "foreign and racial loyalties", their unwillingness to assimilate, and their active willingness to create an ethnically Jewish state in Palestine, with Saadeh deeming the Jews as the community unable and unwilling to assimilate, and having criticized the notion that Jewishness can be a cornerstone for a nation-state.
 For the SSNP, the Jews do not constitute a nation as they are a heterogeneous mixture of peoples in a similar sense that Muslims and Christians do not constitute a nation.
-Similarly, the Kurds were attacked for their communitarianism and their disposition to establish a Kurdish state in the north.
-In what relates to the Arab–Israeli conflict, the party has since its establishment adopted a hard-lined anti-Zionist stance, while retaining its belief that a secular and democratic state in Palestine is the only proper solution to the conflict.
+Similarly, the Kurds were criticized for their communitarianism and their disposition to establish a Kurdish state in the north.

-The societal cohesion of the Syrian people and its ability to properly assimilate newcomers, minorities, and migrations, is essential to its survival to its progress, and any movement that seeks to assert ethnic, religious, or racial separatism within the Syrian homeland is one that ought to be met with outright hostility.
-The answer to these threats, according to the Party, lay in the rebirth of the Syrian people, the Renaissance.